Jump to content

 Settings

+The Proximity tool finds neighbours for building elements.
+The neighbours mean building elements that are within a given maximum distance from the building element.
 The distance means the shortest distance between the surfaces of the building elements’ geometries.

 In different use cases, you want to find the proximity objects in different ways.